 - Fresh seasonal produce is easy to find in its whole form, too.

 - Local growers specialize in seasonal foods – they live nearby, and in the same season!

 - Seasonal food usually costs less than imported or out-of-season food.

-- There is always plenty of it, so you can enjoy it fresh and have as much as you like.
+- There is always plenty; enjoy it fresh and have as much as you like.

 - Seasonal, locally grown food is a good match for you: it gives you the nutrients you need, in the quantity you need, at exactly the right time of year for you to benefit most.

 THE CONTENTED VEGAN is a complete guide to the emerging vegan lifestyle.
 Based on two decades experience of raising a vegan family.